2022 Service Content Optimization Guide

 - And a list of CTAs that point you to various sections on the page.

 Scrolling down the page, we see the section that allows the customer to schedule their service.
-Take note of some important parts to this section: it explains, in 3 easy steps, how this process works.
+Take note of some essential parts of this section: it explains how this process works in 3 easy steps.

 This reduces customer confusion!